 Fraud is an overlooked area in most organizations.
 A typical fraud scheme can last several years, and most are discovered accidentally.
-The tangible losses are often very high; however, there are certainly intangible issues that surface when fraud is uncovered.
+The tangible losses are often very high; however, there can certainly be intangible issues that surface when fraud is uncovered.
 For example, do you prosecute?
-Will the physical cost of prosecution or the potential publicity that may come from it, be more costly than the theft it itself?
+Will the physical cost of prosecution or the potential publicity that may come from it be more costly than the theft itself?

 Forensic accounting (also referred to as investigative accounting) is an examination and evaluation of a company’s or individual’s financial information for use as evidence in court.
 The information gathered is used to prosecute claims of corruption, asset misappropriation, financial statement fraud, or other nefarious financial activities.
 In short, forensic accounting helps uncover common tricks corporate accountants use to make businesses look better than they actually are.

 As the oldest registered CPA firm in Wisconsin—and with a Certified Fraud Examiner on staff—we’re equipped to handle the most complex forensic accounting audits.
 Drawing from our deep well of experience and tried-and-true investigative accounting process outlined below, we’ll help uncover any illicit financial activity, compile it into an easy-to-understand report, present the evidence in court if necessary, and set up a prevention system to discourage future fraud attempts.
 Here’s a more in-depth look at this process:

 - Planning – RPB’s seasoned team of forensic accountants are experts at planning for an investigation.
 Here we’ll figure out how to identify the type of fraud, how long it’s been in practice, how it’s been concealed, who the perpetrators are, and the quantity of financial loss.